/

 The 1980s: Digital Rolodexes and Database Marketing

-Pioneered by Robert and Kate Kestnbaum, database marketing collected and analyzed customer information.
-Using statistical modeling, that data was used to help customize communications with other potential customers.
+Pioneered by Robert and Kate Kestnbaum, database marketing involves collecting and analyzing customer information.
+Using statistical modeling, the data was used to help customize communications with other potential customers.

 In 1986, ACT! introduced the business world to contact management software.
 Essentially a digital Rolodex, ACT! allowed for the efficient storage and organization of customer contact information.
 Goldmine and other vendors also released CMS programs throughout the 80s.